betas-org/betas/betas/linear_regression/README.md

 - Scale-location plot
 - Residuals vs leverage plot

+## Tutorial
-1. Run the following code in Terminal:
+1. Run the following code to start:
 ```
 python model_diagnostics.py
 ```
+2. Input your desinated CSV data file url or local path

-2. Open <http://127.0.0.1:8050/> to use the model diagnostics tool
+3. Open <http://127.0.0.1:8050/> to use the model diagnostics tool
-3. Select metrics that you are interested in and explore the tool
+4. Select metrics that you are interested in and explore the data
+5. Use `Ctrl C` to terminate

+## Limitation
+This tool is designed for **CSV** data file only.

-## linear_regression.analysis_plot
+# linear_regression.analysis_plot

 ```
 class linear_regression.analysis_plot(dataframe, predictors=None, response=None)